-A place of serenity, celebrating the trees, shrubs, plants, and birds of the Yampa River Basin.
+To create a place of serenity that celebrates and conserves the plants, trees and birds of the Yampa River Valley and similar ecosystems worldwide.

 The Botanic Park is free and open to the public from the beginning of May through the end of October.